Program overview

 Featured Experiences

-• Opportunities to participate in guest speaker sessions featuring professionals from various community organizations.
+• Guest speaker series featuring professionals from various community organizations.

-• Training for important certifications such as SafeTALK, Mental Health First Aid, and ASSIST to enhance employability.
+• Training for important certificates such as SafeTALK, Mental Health First Aid, and ASSIST.

 Career Options

-Graduates of the Mental Health and Disability Management program can pursue a variety of career paths in Canada, including:
+Graduates of the Mental Health and Disability Management program can pursue a variety of career options in Canada, including:

-• Research Analyst: Conduct research on mental health and disability issues, contributing to evidence-based practices and policies.
+• Research Assistant: Support research initiatives focused on mental health and disability issues.

-• Program Coordinator: Oversee programs aimed at supporting individuals with mental health and disability needs, ensuring effective service delivery.
+• Program Manager: Manage programs and services aimed at supporting individuals with mental health and disabilities.

-These roles are typically found in various settings, including non-profit organizations, hospitals, school boards, long-term care facilities, and research institutions, providing ample opportunities for graduates to make a meaningful impact in their communities.
+Potential workplaces include non-profits, hospitals, school boards, long-term care facilities, and research institutions, providing a diverse range of opportunities for graduates to make a meaningful impact in their communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.